adityabhat3/const-lat/README.md

 # On the Constancy of Latency at the Internet's Edge

+The technical paper "On the Constancy of Latency at the Internet's Edge" presented at TMA Conference 2025 is available [here](https://tma.ifip.org/2025/wp-content/uploads/sites/14/2025/06/tma2025_paper10.pdf)

 Thank you for your interest in our work!

-This repository will contain the code and data associated with our paper.
-We are in the process of organizing and uploading all materials, and everything will be made available shortly.

-Please check back soon, and feel free to reach out if you have any questions in the meantime.
+This repository contains the code and data associated with our paper.
+Feel free to reach out if you have any questions.

 - By Aditya, Vaibhav, Aniket, Bala, and Vinayak
 - Email: f20212071@goa.bits-pilani.ac.in OR adityabhat2003@yahoo.com

-## Overview

-The technical paper "On the Constancy of Latency at the Internet's Edge" presented at TMA Conference 2025 is available [here](https://tma.ifip.org/2025/wp-content/uploads/sites/14/2025/06/tma2025_paper10.pdf)

 ## Data